Skip to main content

 Download & Distribute Recipient Copies

-• IRS-compliant E-delivery via secure portal
+• IRS-compliant e-delivery via secure portal

 • USPS mailing service

-• Download & print copies
+• Download & print options

 Don’t wait!
 Start eFiling your Information Returns with Tax1099 today!